Hamari Traore: Rennes must stay focused to secure victory over Krasnodar | Goal.com

 “We did not have the results we hoped for, but these are matches that we must rely on.
 It's up to us to show that we want more.
 We want to get a result in Krasnodar.”

-Rennes are winless in their last five games across all competitions and the unimpressive performances have seen them drop to the seventh spot on the Ligue 1 table.
+Rennes are winless in their last five games across all competitions and the disappointing performances have seen them drop to the seventh spot on the Ligue 1 table.

 The Mali international is, however, still optimistic the Red and Blacks can put the run of poor results behind them soon.